cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 Indentation
 ^^^^^^^^^^^

-It is a good idea to indent :cylc:conf:`flow.cylc` files because it makes them easier to read.
+It is a good idea to indent :cylc:conf:`flow.cylc` files for readability.

-However, Cylc ignores this indentation meaning the following two examples are equivalent:
+However, Cylc ignores indentation, so the following examples are equivalent:

 .. list-table::
    :class: grid-table